Goldovt/gre/popular_001.md

+Popular list of

+	Fallacious - deceptive
+	Rapacious - greedy, ravenous
+	Abstain - restrain oneself from doing something (abstain from sex, abstain from voting)
+	Apathy - lack of interest, enthusiasm, or
 **Popular GRE Word List # 1**

 	Fallacious - deceptive
 	Rapacious - greedy, ravenous
-	Abstain - restrain oneself from doing something (abstain from sex, abstain from voting) Apathy - lack of interest, enthusiasm, or concern (apathy among tenured professors) Capricious - changing mind, whimsical, impulsive(affluent children are stereotyped as whimsical) Engender - cause something (Donald Trump engendered controversy with his “Russia, if you are listening” remarks)
+	Abstain - restrain oneself from doing something (abstain from sex, abstain from voting)
+	Apathy - lack of interest, enthusiasm, or concern (apathy among tenured professors) Capricious - changing mind, whimsical, impulsive(affluent children are stereotyped as whimsical) Engender - cause something (Donald Trump engendered controversy with his “Russia, if you are listening” remarks)